tlevine/dada.pink/user-2015-music-video-plots/index.md

 > How this came about

+Well, to start, R is a pretty good tool for making data music videos.

+> If you are going to make data music videos, R is a good tool.
+>
+> 1. Vector graphics (for video)
+> 2. Optimized matrix operations (for music)
+> 3. Integrations with many standard data stores

+But that still doesn't explain how this all happened.

 Now is a good time for me to tell you a bit more about myself.

 > I am bizarrely proficient at base R graphics.